 Employment for which an employer (subject employer) is required to pay state and federal unemployment insurance taxes.

-Official document received by service members at the time of their discharge.
+Official document received by U.S. military service members at the time of their discharge.
 The DD214 certifies the nature of discharge, rank, etc.

 Income received by the claimant that results in total or partial ineligibility.
 It can include earnings from pensions, Workers’ Compensation, severance pay and part-time employment.

 Special allowance provided by Massachusetts UI law to claimants with family support responsibilities.
-In Massachusetts, children under 18, children between 18 and 24 attending school, or physically or mentally impaired adult children for whom the claimant provides support, qualify as dependents.
+In Massachusetts, children under 18, children between 18 and 24 attending school full time, or physically or mentally impaired adult children for whom the claimant provides support, qualify as dependents.

 A decision made regarding a claimant’s eligibility for benefits or the amount of benefits to which he/she is entitled.